From Stone's History of Colorado, Volume III.

 "T.G."
 Price was returned to the state house in the 1896 election year and served another term in the legislature from 1897-98, being named to the committees on Elections and Appointments, Insurance and Banking, and Road and Bridges.
-Following this term he won election as the Mayor of Burlington, Colorado and serving two terms in office.
-Price also held the posts of President of the Kit Carson County Board of County Visitors, County Judge for Kit Carson County and was a notary public for that county from 1907-1911.
-In addition to being a prominent public official in Kit Carson, Price was a active mason, being a longstanding member of the Burlington Lodge #77.
+Following this term, he won election as the Mayor of Burlington, Colorado and would hold that post for two terms.
+Price also held the offices of President of the Kit Carson County Board of County Visitors, clerk of the district court, and was a notary public for that county from 1907-1911.
+In addition to being a prominent public official in Kit Carson, Price was an active Mason, being a longstanding member of the Burlington Lodge #77.

 From the Davenport Democrat Leader, April 30, 1922.

 You Can Help!